Avantiermv/Avantiermv/README.md

 #### I'm a Computer Science student at the Federal Institute of Maranhão (IFMA - BRAZIL 🇧🇷 ) and I'm currently in my 1st term.

 #### I'm always looking for opportunities to apply and improve my programming skills.
-I maintain a repository on GitHub where I share my projects in HTML, CSS and JavaScript.
+I maintain a repository on GitHub where I share my projects in HTML, CSS and Javascript.
 I'm eager to explore more fields and contribute innovative solutions.

 #### I'm open to internship opportunities where I can apply what I've learned and gain practical experience.
 Feel free to get in touch!